mulesoft-assets/template-healthcare-ehr2fhir-system-api/README.md

 ## Healthcare Accelerator

-This EHR Implementation is one of many components included in [Catalyst Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
-It provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.
+This EHR Implementation is one of many components included in [Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
+This API provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.
 Contact [info@mulesoft.com](mailto:info@mulesoft.com) for more information.

 # License Agreement